 I always used to roast Brussel sprouts in the oven.
 Last Thanksgiving, we quickly ran out of oven space and my little Brussels got the boot.
 Determined to have them make it to the table, I threw on an extra sweater and headed for the grill.
 They turned out amazing, the star of the Thanksgiving show, for sure.
+Who thought grilled Brussel sprouts could steal the stage from the Turkey?

 The plus side to cooking these baby cabbages outdoors is your house won’t take on the smell of cooked cruciferous vegetable, because regardless of how delicious they are, it’s no coincidence William and Sonoma doesn’t carry a Brussel Sprout scented candle.